rongweiji/rongweiji.github.io/_posts/2025-10-10-Reproduce-Learned-Localization-with-GICP-Registration.md

 Conclusion

 This reproduction confirms that careful preprocessing (GICP with filtering, height normalization) and sub-pixel refinement improve learned localization with LiDAR and DSM.
 Fill rate (LiDAR coverage) is important for reliable localization.
-The code are available at https://github.com/rongweiji/ReLL if you want to reproduce or extend these experiments.
+The code is available at [rongweiji/ReLL on GitHub](https://github.com/rongweiji/ReLL) if you want to reproduce or extend these experiments.